-This non-physical “energy” model of the acupuncture meridians is why acupuncture is often referred to as “energy medicine”, not able to be understood in Western physiological terms, and often why it’s placed in the camp of “alternative medicines”.
+This non-physical “energy” model of the acupuncture meridians is why acupuncture is often referred to as “energy medicine,” not able to be understood in Western physiological terms.
+This is why it’s often placed in the camp of “alternative medicines.”

 Physical therapy for the nervous system

-As it turns out, acupuncture may very well be a thoroughly physical medicine – and indeed, it may even be possible that it was primarily understood this way in Asia from the inception of the written history of Chinese medicine, and in fact still is by Asian scholars and medical practitioners.
-Rather than an “energy medicine” without a physiological basis, acupuncture may be better seen as a type of physical therapy – a physical therapy for the nervous system.
+As it turns out, acupuncture may very well be a thoroughly physical medicine.
+Indeed, it may even be possible that it was primarily understood this way in Asia from the inception of the written history of Chinese medicine, and in fact still is by Asian scholars and medical practitioners.
+Rather than an “energy medicine” without a physiological basis, acupuncture may be better seen as a type of physical therapy—a physical therapy for the nervous system.